MakerSpaceSDG/MakerSpace/README.md

 * If you want to get involved [drop us a line](mailto:peter.rautek@kaust.edu.sa).
 * If you want to know what we are working on, or request something the [issue tracker](https://github.com/peterrautek/MakerSpace/issues) might be the right thing for you.

-# Acknowledgements
-The Maker Space SDG is sponsored by Innovation & Economic Development and supported by the Visual Computing Center, the Visualization Core Lab, IT, and the KAUST schools.

 # Social Media
 * [Public Webpage (this one): https://peterrautek.github.io/MakerSpace/](https://peterrautek.github.io/MakerSpace/)
 * [Facebook Page](https://www.facebook.com/MakerSpaceSDG/)